The Beam (fairy tale): Synopsis

 A magician shows a rooster carrying a beam.
 A girl carrying a four-leafed clover realizes and declares that it is just a straw, not a beam.
-When she marries, the magician enchants her to think she sees a stream and then breaks it after she has hiked up her skirts to cross.
+When she marries, the magician enchants her to think she sees a stream and then breaks the spell after she has hiked up her skirts to cross it, which turned out to be a flax field.